ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] BLE – Battery Client.rst

-Highlighted in yellow, the Ameba board with the battery client first scans for advertising BLE devices with the advertised device name “AMEBA_BLE_DEV” and the advertised service UUID of 0x180F representing the battery service.
+Highlighted in yellow, the Ameba board with the battery client first scans for advertising BLE devices with the advertised device name "AMEBA_BLE_DEV" and the advertised service UUID of 0x180F representing the battery service.

 After finding the target device, the Ameba board with the battery client